Light Blue inherits 12-column grid system from Bootstrap's great one.

 To apply all these features to your default widget you have to add appropriate links (or buttons) to it:

-In the example above links are put into a .widget-controls
+In the example above links are put into a .widget-controls but you can put them wherever inside of widget.

 Then widgster needs to be initialized via javascript: